goldbergyoni/nodebestpractices/README.russian.md

 **TL;DR:** To prevent tests coupling and easily reason about the test flow, each test should add and act on its own set of DB rows.
 Whenever a test needs to pull or assume the existence of some DB data - it must explicitly add that data and avoid mutating any other records

-**Otherwise:** Consider a scenario where deployment is aborted due to failing tests, team is now going to spend precious investigation time that ends in a sad conclusion: the system works well, the tests however interfere with each other and break the build
+**Иначе:** Consider a scenario where deployment is aborted due to failing tests, team is now going to spend precious investigation time that ends in a sad conclusion: the system works well, the tests however interfere with each other and break the build

 🔗 [**Read More: Avoid global test fixtures**](/sections/testingandquality/avoid-global-test-fixture.md)